 ABSAF's current Board of Directors is made up of members of the community, students, and representatives from the Acton-Boxborough Regional School Administration.

 The following PDF files are provided by AB's Superintendent and show the yearly breakdown of ABSAF funds that were distributed to the High School and Junior High Schools among Sports, Clubs, and the Performing Arts.
 Your generous support allows ABSAF to make substantial financial donations to ABRHS and RJ Grey in support of extracurricular student activities.
 Through this continued support, ABSAF has donated well over $1,000,000 to the regional school district.

 An ABSAF pass entitles you and your immediate family admission to most home Acton-Boxborough extracurricular activities during the current academic school year.

 ABSAF pass holders are entitled to two tickets to the RJG Musical and one performance of each of Proscenium Circus' (PC) mainstage productions at the high school including the fall musical, winter one-act, and spring play.
-This year the high school will be performing Beauty & the Beast, Son of Liberty and Peter & the Starcatcher.
+This year's performances will include The Hunchback of Notre Dame, The Book of Everything, and A Midsummer Night's Dream.

 ABSAF pass holders may reserve tickets through PC's online reservation process through ABDrama.org.
 The online reservation process closes at midnight on the Monday prior to each show.
 ABSAF pass holders may not reserve online past this deadline.
 If tickets are still available after the deadline, you may claim your two tickets at the door with your ABSAF pass.
 ABSAF passes are not accepted at the 24-Hour Class Plays or the Festival.

 Please pay close attention to the procedures and the deadlines for the respective plays and musicals as they may vary for the High School and RJ Grey.